seng438-winter-2022/seng438-a2-islamrahat735/Assignment2-ReportTemplate.md

   * range1 is a valid range and range2 is null
   * both ranges are null

+double getCentralValue() equivalence class partitions:

+  * Find a range with normal values to test (integer result)
+  * Find a range with the same values
+  * Find a range with abnormal values (non-integer result)

 **DataUtilities Class**

 double calculateRowTotal(Values2D data, int row) equivalence class partitions: